There are a surprising number of psychedelic substances — both natural and man-made.

 - Methysergide — 1-methyl-lysergic acid butanolamide

 Most people don’t think of MDMA as psychedelic, but technically it’s included in this class because of the receptors it works through.

-MDMA binds to the serotonin receptors, including the 5-HT2A receptors, which are responsible for producing the hallucinations from classical psychedelics.
+MDMA (also known as molly or ecstasy) binds to the serotonin receptors, including the 5-HT2A receptors, which are responsible for producing hallucinations from classical psychedelics.
 The hallucination effects of MDMA are much milder than most of the other psychedelics on this list unless used at very high doses.

 Most experts consider MDMA a weak psychedelic but a strong empathogen.
 It produces feelings of euphoria, personal and interpersonal connection, and inspiration.

 Several clinical trials are currently underway exploring the medical applications of MDMA for depression, anxiety, and addiction.